 Burwell, Dollie and Luke Cole.
 2007.
 “Environmental Justice Comes Full Circle: Warren County Before and After.”
 Golden Gate University Environmental Law Journal 1(4):9-40.

 Cadji, Joshua and Alison Hope Alkon.
 2014. “’One day, the white people are going to want these houses again:’ Understanding gentrification through the North Oakland Farmers Market.”
-In Zavetowski, Steven and Julian Agyeman (eds).
-Incomplete Streets: Processes, Practices and Possibilities.
+Pp. 154-175 in Incomplete Streets: Processes, Practices and Possibilities, edited by Zavetowski, Steven and Julian Agyeman.
 Cambridge, MA: MIT Press.

 Carmin, JoAnn and Julian Agyeman (eds).
 2011.
 Environmental Inequalities Beyond Borders: Local Perspectives on Global Injustices.
 Cambridge, MA: MIT Press.

 Carney, Judith.
 2002.
 Black Rice: The African Origins of Rice Cultivation in the Americas.
 Cambridge, MA: Harvard University Press.